Constitution & Bylaws

 - exclusion of an effective member of the organisation,

-- conversion of the organisation into a company with social purposes (ivzw, cooperative association recognized as social company, or cooperative association social company)
+- conversion of the vzw organisation into a company with social purposes (ivzw, cooperative association recognized as social company, or cooperative association social company)

-- all matters for which the present bylaws require a decision of the general meeting.
+- all matters required by the present bylaws

 The general meeting is validly convened by the board of directors whenever required within the framework of the organisation's objects.
 The power of decision is reserved for the board of directors, whereas the power of execution is delegated to a person to be designated by the board of directors.